 Some of the key features of Quorum include:

-Pantheon is an open source Ethereum compliant blockchain implementation that is purpose-built for the enterprise permissioned blockchain market.
-Written in Java from scratch, Pantheon is built on a modular design that enables pluggable implementations of key components such as consensus, cryptography and signing wallets.
-Pantheon offers two consensus algorithms to choose from: IBFT* and Clique PoA.
+Hyperledger Besu is an open source Ethereum compliant blockchain implementation that is purpose-built for the enterprise permissioned blockchain market.
+Written in Java from scratch, Besu is built on a modular design that enables pluggable implementations of key components such as consensus, cryptography and signing wallets.
+Besu offers two consensus algorithms to choose from: IBFT* and Clique PoA.
 For privacy it also supports the Quorum-style private transactions in a separate component called Orion (equivalent of Quorum’s Constellation or Tessera).
 The latest release as of the writing is 1.1.1.